spencerbutler/tmux-tweaks/README.md

 ## Config
 The [conf/tmux.conf](../master/conf/tmux.conf) config file should work out of the box.
 #### User Config Options
 Register the plugin with the name spencer.
+The value of the `@spencer` option should be a tmux source-able file with the the extension ".theme".
+The `default.theme` attempts to reset things to factory settings.
+This is no where close ATM.

 `set -g @spencer 'spencer'`